melaniebrgr/learning-computer-science/05-system-design/12-security/11-practises.md

 - Pin dependency versions: Pinning versions in package JSON by removing fuzzy version prefixes like ~, ^, and * for explicit control of version upgrades, and ensuring that all environments are using the same version regardless of whether they run `npm install` or `npm ci`.
 - Use `npm ci` in CI builds: it is designed for CI/automated environments where deterministic, repeatable installs matter.
 It deletes node_modules and installs exactly what is in package-lock.json, without modifying it, and fails if a lock file isn't present.
 By contrast, `npm install` reads package.json (and package-lock.json if present) and installs dependencies, updating the lock file as needed.
-- Setup dependency upgrade automation and uuto update dependency versions _only_ after they’ve been published a week.
+- Setup dependency upgrade automation and update dependency versions _only_ after they’ve been published a week.
 - Clean and prune project dependencies: remove unused packages and internalise others.
+- Scan packages when upgrading dependencies, e.g. https://www.getsafety.com/

+## Good hygiene

 - Scan for secrets: Setup secret detection and leak prevention, e.g. with TruffleHog.
 Attackers are using TruffleHog to find secrets, so find and secure them yourself first.
-- Scan packages when upgrading dependencies, e.g. https://www.getsafety.com/
+Secrets _should never_ end up in the client JS.
+- Turn off sourcemaps in production builds

 ## Staying informed of vulnerabilities

+- Have obvious and convenient way to be contacted regarding security issues: pentesters reach out publicly when they have not way of contacting anyone privately.
 - Read blogs
     - https://www.csoonline.com/news/
 - Sign up for alerts